 You!
-Yes you there!
+Yes, you there!
 Are you still using SQL queries to perform search requests in your database?
 How's that going for you?
 It's not as quick as you'd expect it to be right?
 This was the main problem why I decided to make the switch from using SQL queries in a relational database to a piece of software that's designed for search: Solr.
-Don't get me wrong, SQL queries, or requests to any NoSQL database are perfectly fine if you have very specific search needs.
+Don't get me wrong, SQL queries or requests to any NoSQL database are perfectly fine if you have very specific search needs.
 For example: find the records belonging to this particular unique identifier.
 This is a wonderful solution.
-However, when your databases start to grow, the amount of documents belonging to this particular unique identifier grow and having to do more JOIN operations for relational databases, you'll start to find bottlenecks.
+However, when your databases start to grow, the number of documents belonging to this particular unique identifier grow and having to do more JOIN operations for relational databases, you'll start to find bottlenecks.

 What was the problem?

-JOIN operations in particular was an issue for me, the shear amount of data that needed to be filtered destroyed my search performances.
+JOIN operations, in particular, was an issue for me, the sheer amount of data that needed to be filtered destroyed my search performances.
 Often having to wait for 10 or more seconds before receiving any data whatsoever.
 My first solution was to make one enormous flat table in my SQL database.
 My thought behind this was to eliminate the JOIN queries to boost performance.
-This worked really well for months, it started with about 5000 records, which is an easy task to say the least.
-However this slowly grew over the months to a table of 200,000+ records.
+This worked really well for months, it started with about 5000 records, which is an easy task, to say the least.
+However, this slowly grew over the months to a table of 200,000+ records.
 It was at this point I saw a slight performance hit, going from 2 to 4-6 seconds per request.
 This was definitely still less than before, but it was too slow for me.
-I eventually decided to make the switch when I had to implement real time pricing for products.
+I eventually decided to make the switch when I had to implement real-time pricing for products.
 This meant calculating discounts, user credits, and a list of other things on the fly...for thousands of records.
 You can imagine the enormous hit this must've been.
 My search request times went from 4-6 seconds to about 45 seconds.
 This was the point at which I stopped, stood back, and made the decision to use two different systems, each designed for the purpose it serves.
 The relational database to save data, keeping it well structured, and Solr to index documents and make them searchable.

 Now, if you know me, you know that I'm not the most technical programmer alive.
 I know how to do a bit of everything and aren't the best at all of them.
 However, I am someone that does not give up easily.
 Starting to learn how to set up Solr and Solarium (PHP library) was definitely not an easy task.
-In my opinion I missed a lot of the documentation that I'm used to.
+In my opinion, I missed a lot of the documentation that I'm used to.
 I use Laravel and Laravel Lumen on a daily basis and these PHP (micro) frameworks are wonderfully documented.
 To start with the whole process, I set up a virtual Ubuntu box.
 I was already familiar with the Java programming language (on which Solr is built), so at least I wasn't completely clueless.
 Anyway, I set up the Solr server and created my first collection.
-This took me about 4 hours, because to the life of me, I couldn't find the command for it and kept trying to use the GUI in the browser.
+This took me about 4 hours because I couldn't find the command for it and kept trying to use the GUI in the browser.
 After I found the command for it though, I was off to a flying start.
 I set up a username and password for it and then got started on Solarium.

 Solarium is a PHP library to interact with a Solr server.
 This was easily installed through Composer.
 The configuration in Laravel itself was also very simplistic and I got a working connection with my Solr server within 30 minutes.
 But then I had to populate this brand new Solr server with data to index.
 I followed the Solarium documentation and was struggling.
 It's a useful guide, but it could be much more extensive to really help people that just start out with the library.
 However, once I finally got the first documents indexed, it was very easy to create new collections and populate these with documents.